-Edibles, extracts, topicals and vape products are not only subject to temperature sensitivity but may also be damaged during transport unless properly packed, stored and handled.
-Any SKUs noted as fragile are required to apply a fragile sticker to the side of the Master Case per SKU.
+Products in glass or breakable packaging may also be damaged during transport unless properly packed, stored and handled.
+Any SKUs in glass or breakable packaging are required to apply a fragile sticker to the side of the Master Case per SKU.